HIPAA Compliance for Therapists on Social Media: A Guide for Private Practices

 Using any of the above information about a client on social media – even with their permission – could be considered a HIPAA violation and should be avoided to protect your clients’ privacy.
 But, that shouldn’t mean that your practice should be precluded from having a presence on social media.

-Maintaining HIPAA Compliance on Social Media
+Maintaining HIPAA Compliance as a Therapist on Social Media

 According to Healthcare Compliance Pros, 74% of Internet users are active on social media.
 Not only that, 80% of those who use social media actually use it to research doctors, hospitals, medical news, and other medical-related information.